MGMHint/practice/README.md

         - New csv file will be located in the same folder as the starting template csv

 - objectlist.csv
-  - List of every Museum specimen with its object number and official "other" number
+  - List of every Museum specimen with its object number and official "other" number (object id)
-  - Needed to make the second column of the spreadsheet
+  - Needed to make the second column of the spreadsheet and run ObjectIdList